 Weak and low-quality images don’t make a learning process comprehensible.
 On the contrary, they confuse and distract the learners.

 High-quality visual aids must be appropriate and have to agree with the topic at hand.

 7. Not Publishing the HTML5

-If you choose to implement HTML5, the training can become more interactive and attractive for the users of smartphone devices.
-This mark up language gives the edge in both form and functionality.
+If you choose to implement HTML5, the training can become more interactive and attractive for users of smartphone devices.
+This markup language gives the edge in both form and functionality.

 HTML5 is open, web-based, and can run on any web browser.
 It allows companies or developers to follow and control their mobile application usage and functionality.